turingschool/backend-curriculum-site/module1/projects/sorting_cards.md

 => "Spades"
 ```

-Along with the card, we also have a guess.
-Users will enter a guess and we're going to have to figure out if the guess is correct.
-Use TDD to create this interaction pattern:
+Along with the Card, we also have a Guess.
+It should respond to the following interaction pattern:

 ```ruby
 card = Card.new("10", "Hearts")